Chan Chan: Walled compound Tschudi

+Mausoleum

+In 2026, archaeologists uncovered a Chimú mausoleum in the Utzh An complex, containing the remains of more than 30 individuals.

 Buildings

 Chan Chan has many different types of buildings many of which have been destroyed.
-Many of the buildings included temples, houses, reservoirs and even funeral platforms.
-Many of the buildings consisted of ocean like designs such as fish, birds, waves and more.
-The Chimú built the building mostly in a rectangular or square shape through tight spaces.
+The buildings included temples, houses, reservoirs and even funeral platforms, often decorated with ocean-like designs such as fish, birds, waves and more.
+The Chimú built buildings mostly in a rectangular or square shape through tight spaces.

-The city also consisted of 10 citadels yet only 4 have been recovered.
+The city also consisted of 10 citadels, of which only 4 have been recovered.
 This means the city of Chan Chan had 10 rulers, the Chimú were very adamant on the "Great Lord on top".
 The culture lived in a classist society where the rulers and gods were on top then it went all the way down to servants.
 A citadels complex is usually 40 feet tall and built with only one entrance.
 It was a palace type place with beautiful decorations and was built for a "god or ruler".

 Workers and people

 Artifacts from Chan Chan which are now located in the Larco museum.

 Chan Chan held many different types of workers and people.
 They lived in a classist society where rulers and gods came first and servants last.
 The city consisted of nobles, farmers, fishers, trader, servants, and many more.
 They had many craftsmen in the city who designed beautiful fabrics, pots, and ceramics.

-The chimú civilians had a belief that the sun created three eggs, gold for the ruler and the elite, silver was for the wives of the rulers and copper was for anyone else not in those two categories.
-The elite lived in the citadels. the rest of the civilians lived in small homes that doubled as their workshops.
+The Chimú civilians had a belief that the sun created three eggs, gold for the ruler and the elite, silver was for the wives of the rulers and copper was for anyone else not in those two categories.
+The elite lived in the citadels.
+The rest of the civilians lived in small homes that doubled as their workshops.

-Although they were an agriculture city, the Chimú people did excellent jobs on their pottery and textiles and is what they are most famous for.
-They designed many beautiful pieces of artwork, some of which are still around today.
+Although they were an agriculture city, the Chimú people were famous for their pottery and textiles.They designed many beautiful pieces of artwork, some of which are still around today.